ulrichard/dongleauth/UPSTREAM_DIFF.md

 We are able to use their changes directly, but unfortunately we can not push ours directly upstream.
 Thus, every `otp`, `u2f`, `multipleu2f`, `passwordless` should be kept when comparing.
-Sites deleted on twofactorauth.org may be deleted on dongleauth.info as well.
+Sites deleted on twofactorauth.org may be deleted on dongleauth.com as well.